-We have opportunities year round for interns here at The Ocean Project.
+We have opportunities year round for one or two interns.
 We seek creative individuals with solid communications (electronic, verbal and written) and analytical thinking skills.
 A marine science background is not required.
-Based in Providence, RI, but largely a virtual organization, we work nationally and internationally.
+We are a virtual organization, with main office based in Providence, RI, USA.

 The Ocean Project provides opportunities for undergraduate and graduate students, as well as those who are recently graduated.
-Depending on the level of education and experience, we offer internships year round in our office as well as virtual positions.
-Based on time commitment, interns may receive a stipend and/or academic credit.
+Based on education, experience, and time commitment, interns may receive a stipend and/or academic credit.
 Responsibilities are continually changing and also depend on the intern’s interests.
-Please review our website/s and our blog for an overview of what we are working on at the moment and in your application bring to our attention what you would, ideally, focus on and help us with.
+Please review our blog for an overview of what we are working on at the moment and in your application bring to our attention what you would, ideally, focus on and help us with.

 If interested, submit a cover letter, resume, and brief writing sample (no more than three pages) to the address below (electronic communication preferred).
 Interns are accepted on a rolling basis.